 Ben Shechet, LCMHCA

-My name is Ben (he/him); I am a Licensed Clinical Mental Health Counselor Associate working as an outpatient therapist at Three Oaks Behavioral Health & Wellness in Durham.
-I have a Bachelor’s degree in psychology from Princeton University, and a Master of Science in counseling from the University of Wisconsin-Madison.
+My name is Ben (he/him); I am a Licensed Clinical Mental Health Counselor Associate working as an Outpatient Psychotherapist at Three Oaks Behavioral Health & Wellness in South Durham.
+I have a Bachelor’s degree in Psychology from Princeton University, and a Master of Science in Counseling from the University of Wisconsin-Madison.

 My approach to therapy is rooted in the view that we are all, at the deepest level, whole and complete; we all have wisdom, love, compassion, and the capacity for connection within us.
 My job as a therapist is not to fix or to change anyone—it is to help and support my clients in connecting with their own knowing, their own power, and their own ability to grow and meet their goals.